Canon 600D vs Sony A7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 600D and Sony Alpha A7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 600D does not offer wifi capability.
+In contrast, the 600D does not provide wifi capability.

 Both the 600D and the A7 have been discontinued, but can regularly be found used on eBay.
 The 600D was replaced by the Canon 650D, while the A7 was followed by the Sony A7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.